Zefirchiky/SpelRight/README.md

 ### Better dataset

-- [ ] Reduce words ammount, most words are never used in an average text
+- [ ] Reduce words amount, most words are never used in an average text

 - [ ] Store offsets, no unnecessary `\n`